 50% limit.
 You can deduct only 50% of your qualifying business-related meals if you were not reimbursed by your employer.
 This includes meals while traveling away from home to obtain your education.

-Employees must use Form 2106-EZ or 2106 to apply the 50% limit.
-See the instructions for Form 2106-EZ or 2106 to figure the 50% limit.
+Employees must use Form 2106 or 2106-EZ to apply the 50% limit.
+See the form instructions for information on how to figure the 50% limit.

 Travel as Education